 Hypokalaemia may increase the disposition towards arrhythmias in patients who are treated with digitalis glycosides.

 Budesonide and formoterol have not been observed to interact with any other drugs used in the treatment of asthma.

-Formal pharmacokinetic studies using formoterol/budesonide combination have not been conducted in patients with hepatic impairment.
-However, since both budesonide and formoterol fumarate dihydrate are predominantly cleared by hepatic metabolism, impairment of liver function may lead to accumulation of budesonide and formoterol fumarate dihydrate in plasma.
+There are no data available for use of formoterol/budesonide combination in patients with hepatic impairment.
+As budesonide and formoterol are primarily eliminated via hepatic metabolism, impairment of liver function may lead to accumulation of budesonide and formoterol fumarate in plasma.
 Therefore, patients with hepatic disease should be closely monitored.

 For formoterol/budesonide combination or the concomitant treatment with formoterol and budesonide, no clinical data on exposed pregnancies are available.
 Data from an embryo-fetal development study in the rat, showed no evidence of any additional effect from the combination.

 There are no adequate data from use of formoterol in pregnant women.
 In animal studies formoterol has caused adverse effects in reproduction studies at very high systemic exposure levels.

 Data on approximately 2000 exposed pregnancies indicate no increased teratogenic risk associated with the use of inhaled budesonide.
 In animal studies glucocorticosteroids have been shown to induce malformations.
 This is not likely to be relevant for humans given recommended doses.

 Animal studies have also identified an involvement of excess prenatal glucocorticoids in increased risks for intrauterine growth retardation, adult cardiovascular disease and permanent changes in glucocorticoid receptor density, neurotransmitter turnover and behaviour at exposures below the teratogenic dose range.